fengjixuchui/Token-Grabber/README.md

 # Token Grabber
   - **(BETA - WORKING) Discord Token Grabber, and the first one made with C++**
     + **Star it / Fork it before using it please and thanks ❤️**
+  - **(WARNING)** Only use GCC, dont compile using MVS or any other, else it wont work
+    + You can find a download to GCC in the compiling instructions

 # Some weird but interesting changelog
   - **23 / March / 2020**